-I started with the table top sign.
+I started with the tabletop sign.
 It had this wood piece running down just one side.
-I knew that it needed to be more “tray” like for my project to work.
+The final product needed to be more “tray” like for my project to work.
 I measured and marked halfway through the leg.

 I used a hammer and nails to add that leg to the opposite side and all of a sudden I had a tray to work with.
 Now what?

-I then laid out the bands on the jars until I thought they were evenly spaced and centered.
-I marked the approximate center of each one with a pencil.
+Next, I laid out the bands on the jars until I thought they were evenly spaced and centered and marked the approximate middle of each one with a pencil.

 I used a large drill bit and a sanding tool to make large holes on each mark.
-Yes I messed one up but no one will ever see I promise!
-(Okay well y’all know but if you mess one or more up don’t worry about it.)
+Yep, I messed one up but no one will ever see I promise!

 Paint the entire tray with Krylon ColorMaster in Pewter Gray.
-Allow to dry completely then add the twine handles by knotting the twine on the bottom of the tray.
+Allow it to dry completely and then add the twine handles by knotting the twine on the bottom of the tray.

 Use the Krazy Glue to attach the bands of the mason jar lids around each hole.
 We are NOT going to use the inner portion of the lid on this project.

-While your gray paint is drying above, you can also get your stars painted really quickly.
-Grab the Krylon ColorMaster in cherry red and the Shimmer Metallic in blue for this task.
+While your gray paint is drying, you can also get your stars painted really quickly.
+Grab the Krylon ColorMaster (in cherry red) and the Shimmer Metallic (in blue) for this part.

 Spray paint a few stars in each color.
 After they are completely dry, add to your tray around the edges again with the Krazy Glue.